 - May I bring someone with me?

-- Do you mind if I tape-record the session?
+- Do you mind if I tape-record or video the session?

 - Do you play audiotapes?
 [As opposed to live personal therapy]